liuyonggsai/IIE-liuyong.github.io/_pages/about.md

 * My research interests lie in the general area of machine learning, particularly in large scale machine learning, autoML, kernel method and model selection.

 # Recent News
+* Sep 5, 2019.
+A paper "Two Generator Game: Learning to Sample via Linear Goodness-of-Fit Test"  was accepted at NIPS, 2019
 * Jun 12, 2019.
-"A paper Kernel Stability for Model Selection in Kernel-based Algorithms" was accepted at IEEE Transactions Cybernetics, 2019.
+A paper "Kernel Stability for Model Selection in Kernel-based Algorithms" was accepted at IEEE Transactions Cybernetics, 2019.
 * May 15, 2019.
 A paper titled "Multi-Class Learning using Unlabeled Samples: Theory and Algorithm" was accepted at IJCAI 2019.
 * May 15, 2019.
 A paper titled "Approximate Manifold Regularization: Scalable Algorithm and Generalization Analysis" was accepted at IJCAI 2019.
 * Apr 8，2019.
 A paper titled "Learning Structural Representations via Dynamic Object Landmarks Discovery for Sketch Recognition and Retrieval" was accepted at IEEE Transactions on Image Processing (TIP), 2019.